microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 ## What if I already have an existing Power Platform footprint?

-North Star Architecture for Power Platform is designed to meet organizations where they are, whether there's already usage of Power Platform, or if it is a net new deployment.
+Power Platform Landing Zones is designed to meet organizations where they are, whether there's already usage of Power Platform, or if it is a net new deployment.
 Additional guidance for existing customers will be provided at a later stage.

-## How North Star Architecture reference implementation works
+## How Power Platform Landing Zones reference implementation works

-This section describes at a high-level how North Star Architecture reference implementation works.
+This section describes at a high-level how Power Platform Landing Zones reference implementation works.
 The landing zones created are the output of a multi-environment setup for the platform which will account for compliance, guardrails, security, connectivity and interoperability, and identity, at scale.

-## North Star Architecture design principles
+## Power Platform Landing Zones design principles

 The design principles outlined in the architecture and design methodology is front and center in the reference implementation, which helps organizations to scale and democratize digital transformation for their citizen - and professional developers.